 1031 Exchanges Compared to Opportunity Funds

 Unlike Section 1031, tax benefits through a qualified Opportunity Fund are available for capital gains from the sale of ANY asset, not just like-kind real estate.
-Only gains must be reinvested, rather than the entire investment basis plus gains.
+Only capital gains must be reinvested.
+You do not have to invest your entire previous basis into an Opportunity Fund to avoid taxable “boot.”

-With a 1031 Exchange, the gain is only deferred until the sale of the property, and then all taxes are due.
-There is no automatic step up in value, nor are capital gains and depreciation recapture eliminated if the property is held for 10 years.
+With a 1031 Exchange, capital gains are deferred only until sale of the new property, when all taxes are due.
+There is no automatic step up in basis except for your heirs upon your death.
+Nor are capital gains and depreciation recapture eliminated if your new investment is held for 10 years.

 Additional Tax Benefits